Byn11/music_generation/README.md

   * `NUMBER_OF_GPU`: number of GPUs to use.
 If not specified, use only CPU.
   * `OPTIMIZER`: Optimizer to use.
 One of `sgd`, `adam`, `rmsprop`, default is `adam`
   * `RESTORE_EPOCH`: which checkpoint to restore when continuing an experiment

-### 1st phase
-Train the rhythm decoder (RD) with pitch varied rhythm data.
-In `hparams.yaml`, set the data_io path to directory containing pkl files with 12 different keys.

-### 2nd phase
-Retain RD from the 1st phase and train pitch decoder (PD) with single key data.
-In experiment config of `hparams.yaml`, specify the experiment index and epoch to load RD from (for example, idx 1, epoch 100).
-Execute `run.py` with additional `--load_rhythm` argument.